CapnAndy/irl/README.md

 ## ToDo

  - Add back in the AdobeAIR Specific libraries for SteamWorks, GameCenter, and GoogleGames.
- - Add to haxelib for easier install (once it's brushed up a bit more)
  - Document all the things.
  - Settle on a proper acronym definition to title the project.